 (4) An emergency order may be renewed, cancelled or varied by the Minister by a subsequent order.

-[Clause 3 inserted by No. 58 of 1999 s.
-52; amended by No. 28 of 2006 s.
+[Clause 3 inserted: No. 58 of 1999 s.
+52; amended: No. 28 of 2006 s.
 181.]

 4. Emergency action by Minister

 If a state of emergency exists, the Minister may take any measures considered appropriate in relation to the emergency, or in relation to the consequences of that emergency, to diminish the effect of, or to terminate, that emergency, including measures to discontinue supply to any person considered by the Minister to be contravening an emergency order.